EvgenyWas/spravello/README.md

 # Acknowledgment

-Special thanks to our teacher for her super-valuable help in creating this project.
+Special thanks to our teacher for his super-valuable help in creating this project.

 Stas - [Stanislav-Tavyrin](https://github.com/stnslvtvrn)